himanshukumar660/Oxnary/README.md

 # Oxnary
-A Chrome browser extension for improving second-language vocabulary learning by making API calls to Oxford Dictionary API’s.
+A Chrome browser extension for improving second-language vocabulary learning by making API calls to Oxford API's.

 ## Setup (Chrome)